Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 Yeah, yeah, yeah.

-It's something that I would say has become very popular lately, and especially with social media and all these people that are posting about it and how lucrative it can be, especially with times of uncertainty like we are, you know, like we have right now.
+It's something that I would say has become very popular lately, and especially with social media and all these people that are posting about it and how lucrative it can be, especially with times of an uncertainty like we are, you know, like we have right now.

-You know, my payments are still arriving.
-So, so, you know, whenever the first was a few days ago, I still got paid.
+So, you know, whenever the first was a few days ago, I still got paid.

 The government shut down.
 Housing subsidies are not affected.